What is jet?

 Value of Whitby jet

 The best quality hard Whitby jet that is properly black and leaves a pale brown streak does have some value.
 Many pieces are quite small but really large pieces can be found.
-They are very rare.
+Large pieces are very rare.

 A really good website to find out more about jet is the Ebor jet works